kaamka/investment-assistant/README.md

 ![App screenshot](images/both.png)

 This project was created in 12 hours at a FinTech hackathon.
-We were provided with existing web API allowing us to acquire customer information from different banks.
+We were provided with existing web API allowing us to acquire customer information from various banks.

 ## Getting Started